natcap/invest.users-guide/source/coastal_protection.rst

 Additions/Modifications
 ^^^^^^^^^^^^^^^^^^^^^^^

-In the GIS interface, you either asked us to cut or create a bathymetry profile, or you uploaded one.
+When filling out the GIS interface, you will be asked whether the model should cut a bathymetry profile or if you will uploaded one.
 In this section, we ask you what you would like us to do with this profile.
-We made four options available to you: add a backshore to a sandy beach, add a backshore to a mangrove or marsh, modify a profile that you uploaded in the GIS interface, or nothing.
+We make four options available to you: 1) add a backshore to a sandy beach, 2) add a backshore to a mangrove or marsh, 3) modify a profile that you uploaded in the GIS interface, or 4) no modifications.

 figure./coastal_protection_images/ PG_AdditionsModifications.png
 aligncenter